kumulustech/servo-ec2win/README.md

 IAM Permissions

-- iam:PassRole - Must apply to the readonly role detailed above, can be exluded when only launch templates are used or if launch configs do not specify an instance profile
+- iam:PassRole - Must apply to any instance profile associated with the target instances, can be exluded when only launch templates are used or if launch configs do not specify an instance profile

-S3 Permissions; For updating and parsing adjust file in s3, can be excluded if only adjusting instance type

-- s3:PutObject
-- s3:GetObject

 Autoscaling Permissions